Tu, Yanping and Dilip Soman (2014), "The Categorization of Time and Its Impact on Task Initiation," Journal of Consumer Research. [view]

 [Abstract]: This research documents the “friendly taking effect”: Interpersonal closeness leads to a preference for a self-benefiting consumption package when this package also offers greater benefit in total.
 This taking behavior is driven by a friendly intention (i.e., concern for the total benefit), rather than a selfish intention (i.e., concern for self-benefit).
 In six studies, we show that the effect occurs even if there is no possibility of future reciprocity and that people are cognitively tuned in to (e.g., acquire, remember) information about the total benefit more when considering benefits given to a close (vs. distant) other.
 Indeed, the focus on the total benefit mediates the impact of closeness on preference for self-benefiting packages.
 Importantly, people are also more likely to give their resources to close as opposed to distant others when doing so increases the total benefit.
 We discuss implications for marketers of consumption packages.

-Tu, Yanping and Ayelet Fishbach (under review), "Words Speak Louder: Conforming to Words More Than Actions," Journal of Personality and Social Psychology.
-[Email for copy]
+Tu, Yanping and Ayelet Fishbach (invited revision), "Words Speak Louder: Conforming to Words More Than Actions," Journal of Personality and Social Psychology.
+(Dissertation essay 1) [Email for copy]

 Tu, Yanping and Christopher K. Hsee (under revision), "The Impact of Sample Location on Consumers' Desire for the Target Product."
 [Email for copy]